shaik1002/biggitlabbomb/doc/api/remote_mirrors.md

 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

 [Push mirrors](../user/project/repository/mirror/push.md)
-defined on a project's repository settings are called remote mirrors.
+defined on a project's repository settings are called "remote mirrors".
 You can query and modify the state of these mirrors with the remote mirror API.

 For security reasons, the `url` attribute in the API response is always scrubbed of username